-- 37.38.
-Strategic Goal 2 aligns with SDG 17 Strengthen the means of implementation and revitalize the global partnership for sustainable development.
-SDG 17 is focused on how the SDGs can be achieved by using multi-stakeholder partnerships to enable collective and coherent action that provides the necessary financial, knowledge and institutional support for implementation.
-SDG 17 urges all stakeholders to continue to learn, innovate and transform, particularly as they work together to achieve the 2030 Agenda.
-Its 19 targets reflect the 7 action areas of the Addis Ababa Action Agenda, especially those of particular relevance to ending hunger, namely: sustained resource investments, particularly in social protection and disaster risk reduction; private-sector partnerships; international development cooperation, especially South-South cooperation among developing countries; addressing systemic issues; and science, technology, innovation and capacity development. - 38.39.
-Given the fundamental importance of working across sectors and involving all stakeholders in the 2030 Agenda, Strategic Goal 2 covers both how WFP implements actions towards SDG 2 and how it supports other stakeholders in contributing to efforts to achieve all the SDGs: - Means of implementation support partnership-based efforts to strengthen capacities and improve the integration and coherence of actions towards the SDGs, including by facilitating consultative platforms, providing common services, enabling South-South and triangular cooperation, engaging in local community-based partnerships, supporting centres of excellence, and acting collectively with the United Nations Development Programme (UNDP), UNICEF, the World Bank, FAO, IFAD and others (Targets 17.9, 17.14 and 17.18; and SDG 2 means of implementation 2a and 2c). - Revitalize global partnerships support stakeholders, including United Nations agencies, regional bodies, the private sector and local communities, in joining collective action towards the SDGs, including through South-South and triangular cooperation among developing countries and the provision of common services (Targets 17.3, 17.6, 17.16 and 17.17). - 39.40.
+- Means of implementation support partnership-based efforts to strengthen capacities and improve the integration and coherence of actions towards the SDGs, including by facilitating consultative platforms, providing common services, enabling South-South and triangular cooperation, engaging in local community-based partnerships, supporting centres of excellence, and acting collectively with the United Nations Development Programme (UNDP), UNICEF, the World Bank, FAO, IFAD and others (Targets 17.9, 17.14 and 17.18; and SDG 2 means of implementation 2a and 2c). - Revitalize global partnerships support stakeholders, including United Nations agencies, regional bodies, the private sector and local communities, in joining collective action towards the SDGs, including through South-South and triangular cooperation and the provision of common services (Targets 17.3, 17.6, 17.16 and 17.17). - 38.39.
 Achieving zero hunger requires WFP to act as part of a system by helping to shape the way in which partners interact and relate to each other.
 WFP's agility in responding to humanitarian needs, its ability to innovate and learn and its willingness to act when called on by its partners are recognized as core strengths that support partners' responses to increasing and more complex humanitarian needs.
-The Addis Ababa Action Agenda points to the wide range of stakeholders, including the private sector, that are critical for the innovation and transformation that, together with humanitarian response, are necessary to achieve the 2030 Agenda.49 - 40.41.Building on progress made through the Zero Hunger Challenge, WFP will develop platforms for outreach, engagement and advocacy.
-This will include providing a clear voice on how WFP is positioned globally and at the country level, and providing communications channels to support and mobilize partners, stakeholders and advocates to work together to achieve zero hunger. - 41.42.
+The Addis Ababa Action Agenda points to the wide range of stakeholders, including the private sector, that are critical for the innovation and transformation that, together with humanitarian response, are necessary to achieve the 2030 Agenda. - 39.40.Building on progress made through the Zero Hunger Challenge, WFP will develop platforms for outreach, engagement and advocacy.
+This will include providing a clear voice on how WFP is positioned globally and at the country level, and providing communications channels to support and mobilize partners, stakeholders and advocates to work together to achieve zero hunger. - 40.41.
 The private sector is already taking action to advance the 2030 Agenda while creating opportunities for growth, cost reduction and improved management of risk.
 Innovative technologies and approaches to resilience are being developed, along with financial products, and platforms and services for the billion poorest people.
-WFP needs partnerships with the private sector to improve its work in such areas as the value and supply chain, fortification, specially formulated nutritious foods, financial services for the poor and food security.
+WFP needs partnerships with the private sector to improve its work in such areas as the value and supply chain, fortification, specially formulated nutritious foods, financial services for the poor and food security mapping.
 For example, WFP uses mobile technology for real-time food security assessments and monitoring (mVAM).
-Through private partnerships, WFP and stakeholders can have a positive influence on organizational practices, policies and behaviours for achievement of SDG 2.
+Through private partnerships, WFP and stakeholders can have a positive influence on organizational practices, policies and behaviours for achievement of SDG 2. - 41.42.
+Guided by its corporate partnership strategy, WFP engages in five main types of relationship, with resource partners, knowledge partners, policy and governance partners, advocacy partners, and capability partners.
+WFP will continue to build on its strong partnerships with member governments, the World Bank, FAO, IFAD, UNDP, UNICEF, the Office of the United Nations High Commissioner for Refugees (UNHCR) and other United Nations agencies, NGOscivil society and local communities.
+To contribute better to SDG 17, WFP will also support transformative partnerships that reduce barriers for , enabling the private sector and other stakeholders, enabling them to play more active roles in ensuring food security and nutrition while maintaining appropriate due diligence and accountability in its selection of and engagement with partners.